D-instantons and twistors: some exact results: Verification of transition functions

 \log\left(1-e^{-2\pi \I\( \Xi'-\Sgi{k}(\Xi')\)}\right)\right\}. \nn \eea Combining these two contribution and using eq. \eqref{regfun} for $\cF_j$, one arrives at the final result \be {2\I}\,\frac{\p\hHij{+i}}{\p \Xipgi{m}}= \frac{1}{8\pi^2}\sum_k\hng{k}\(\delta_{k,m}+ \frac{1}{8\pi^2}\sum_{j} \hng{j}q_{j,\Lambda}\,\frac{\p\derG{j}}{\p \Xipgi{m}}\,p_{k}^{\Lambda}\) \derG{k}. \ee One immediately concludes that it leads to \be 2\I\p_{\xii{+}^\Lambda}\hHij{+i}= F_\Lambda(\xii{+}^\Lambda)+\frac{1}{8\pi^2}\sum_j\hng{j}q_{j,\Lambda}\derG{j}, \qquad \p_{\txii{i}_\Lambda}\hHij{+i}=\frac{1}{8\pi^2}\sum_j\hng{j}p_{j}^{\Lambda}\derG{j}. \ee

-Now it is easy to verify that the contact transformation generated by $\hHij{+i}$ removes all singularities of the contact twistor lines near the north pole.
+Now it is easy to verify that the contact transformation generated by $\hHij{+i}$ removes all singularities of the contact Darboux coordinates near the north pole.
 First, the regularity of $\xii{+}^\Lambda,\txii{+}_\Lambda$ trivially follows from the fact that their instanton contributions depend only on the combination $\Igg{i}+\derG{j}$, which is regular around $\varpi=0$.
 The analysis of $\alpi{+}$ is as usual a bit more complicated.
 It can be represented as \be

 \ee Note that in the forth term one can safely replace $\Xipgi{j}$ by $\Xigi{j}$.
 Then the discontinuities of this term arising due to the branch cuts of $\Xigi{j}$ cancel those of the last term in \eqref{talp}, whereas the discontinuities coming from the cuts of $\derG{j}$ cancel those of the two last terms in $\tilde \alpha^{[i]}$ \eqref{manyalpha}.
 At the same time the third term in \eqref{talp} removes the singularities of the forth term in \eqref{manyalpha}.
 Since the second term is regular, we conclude that $\alpi{+}$ does not have branch cut singularities in $\cU_+$ except the term coming from the anomalous dimension.
 Besides, it is easy to show that all simple poles at $\varpi=0$ also cancel each other.
-Thus, the contact twistor line $\alpi{+}$ satisfies all regularity conditions.
+Thus, the contact Darboux coordinate $\alpi{+}$ satisfies all regularity conditions.

 Finally, let us check that the proposed form of $\hHij{+i}$ is consistent with the transition functions through the BPS rays \eqref{transellg}.
 The latter can be obtained from the composition law \eqref{comp}.
 The term linear in the transition functions gives \be \frac{\I}{2}\( \Ggss{\gamma_i}-\hf \,q_{i,\Lambda}p_i^\Lambda\(\Ggss{\gamma_i}'\)^2 +\frac{\Ggss{\gamma_i}'}{16\pi^2}\sum_j \hng{j} \(q_{i,\Lambda}p_j^\Lambda+q_{j,\Lambda}p_i^\Lambda\)\derG{j} +\frac{1}{2}\, \Ggss{\gamma_i}'\Sgi{i}(\Xipgi{i})\), \ee where $\derG{i}$ denotes the branch of the function \eqref{instXi} obtained by analytical continuation from the patch $\cU_i$ clockwise.
 The quadratic term is evaluated using \eqref{derivH} and leads to \be -\frac{\I}{16\pi^2}\,q_{i,\Lambda}\Ggss{\gamma_i}'\sum_j\hng{j}p_{j}^{\Lambda}\derG{j}. \ee Altogether these contributions reproduce our initial starting point \eqref{transellg}.
 This completes the verification that \eqref{transellg} and \eqref{transpole} form a consistent set of transition functions.